andymeneely/project-timber-wolf/scenarios/scenarios.md

 The **rebuilding scenarios** may be played at any time, with any crew, have easy objectives and ample loot.
 Use these scenarios to rebuild your crew after a particularly rough outcome.
 Play them as often as you like.

 Many scenarios also have a **standalone challenge**.
 These are reasonable conditions under which one could play the chapter directly without going through the entire campaign.
-Most standalone challenges are no more difficult than the regular campaign conditions, but might require clever gameplay that might not otherwise be easily achievable using the suggested crew compositions.
+Most standalone challenges involve varying crew compositions that might not otherwise be easily achievable using the suggested crew compositions.
+Standalone challenges are entirely optional and have no impact on your campaign.

 I hope you enjoy these campaigns!
 And I hope that you are inspired to make your own heist scenarios.
 Feel free to share your work over at yourlastheist.com